harmony-one/h/progress/yuriy-menkov.md

 ---

+2024-11-29 Fri: Researched issues with correct ticks and sqrtPriceX96 calculation.
+Helped Artem with the integration of new contracts into the client and backend services.
+Working on more tests: swap via created pools, pools mamagement from contract creator accounts, adding more liquidity.

+2024-11-28 Thu: [Completed](https://github.com/harmony-one/pump.fun.contracts/pull/12) Liquidity Manager contract based on NonfungiblePositionManager and UniswapV3Pool iteractions.
+Extended TokenFactory woth new winner logic, added more events and public views.
+Updated test scripts.

 2024-11-27 Wed: Researched other ways to manage the liquidity pool.
 Made a new version based on NonfungiblePositionManager class to mint a liquidity position and then modify the provided liquidity. (this way also reccomeded in uniswap v3 [docs](https://docs.uniswap.org/sdk/v3/guides/liquidity/modifying-position)).
 Additionally, it is necessary to work out the issue of storing and managing tokens received when adding liquidity.

 2024-11-26 Tue: [Pushed](https://github.com/harmony-one/pump.fun.contracts/commit/800617a068ae7c01e25714596b538f29f9a08c9a) new version with mint fill range feature based on PanopticFactory [example](https://github.com/polymorpher/panoptic-v1-core/blob/0a0f8172159b09edd76cbe215d9766d116fc9240/contracts/PanopticFactory.sol#L495).
 But still have LOK error (reentrancy guard.
 A transaction cannot re-enter the pool mid-swap) on execution.